2009 Pellet and Biomass Stove Tax Credit Information

 certified?

-product meets or exceeds the IRS efficiency requirements.
+its product meets or exceeds the IRS efficiency

-the product qualifies for the pellet - biomass tax
+that the product qualifies for the pellet - biomass

-must keep a copy of a certification statement for
+Tax payers must keep a copy of a certification

-their records, but do not have to submit a copy
+statement for their records, but do not have to

 Q: What should a retailer and consumer do while